Bluesky at Home » Holidays » Easter » How to Decoupage Easter Eggs

 These DIY Easter eggs only require a few supplies.
 Fortunately, I had everything I needed.

-• Eggs for crafting: these can be plastic eggs, foam eggs or wood eggs.
+• Eggs for crafting: these can be plastic eggs, styrofoam eggs or wood eggs.
 I had two of the three types.

 • Mod Podge glue: I had both Gloss Mod Podge and Matte Mod Podge.
 I ended up using the matte.